cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   sustainment_power_in_ion_channel
     The power in the ion channel required to maintain the ion temperature gradient at the separatrix.

+  target_angle_of_incidence
+    Angle of incidence between magnetic field vector and surface normal vector at target.

   target_electron_density
     The electron density at the divertor target.